a137872798/study-about-rocketMq/CONTRIBUTING.md

 ## Becoming a Committer

 We are always interested in adding new contributors.
 What we look for are series of contributions, good taste and ongoing interest in the project.
-If you are interested in becoming a committer, please let one of the existing committers know and they can help you walk through the process.
+If you are interested in becoming a committer, please let one of the existing committers know and they can help you walk through the .

 Nowadays,we have several important contribution points:
 #### Wiki & JavaDoc